6 Things to Focus on When Weaving Fantastic Bible Stories

 6. Style and Delivery

 Style and delivery are the way you tell a story.
 Practice and preparation make you more effective in style and delivery.
 Practice by telling the story aloud.
 Stand in front of a mirror as you speak.
-Or tape-record yourself and listen for ways to improve.
+Or record yourself and listen for ways to improve.
 Even better, videotape yourself and critique your style and delivery.

 Use words children use.
 Try out hand gestures, facial expressions, and varied speed and volume of your voice to create suspense and interest.